ajfriesen/ajfriesen.com/content/en/post/netstat-shows-tcp6/index.md

 I was also able to get a curl running against some web interface from anther machine with curl which only had ipv4 enabled as well.
 That means die application itself was answering on ipv4.
-Also, I know that ipv4 and ipv6 are not campatible at all.
+Also, I know that ipv4 and ipv6 are not compatible at all.
 If you wanted ipv4 server to speak with ipv6 and vice versa you need NAT64[^1], which translates ipv4 and ipv6 traffic.

 I was confused...

 It turns out the socket itself is an ipv6 socket.
-I also did not know that there is a special ipv6 address range which maps to ipv4 addresses.[^2] That means all ipv4 adresses are also ipv6 adresses.[^3]
+I also did not know that there is a special ipv6 address range which maps to ipv4 addresses.[^2] That means all ipv4 addresses are also ipv6 addresses.[^3]

 So these sockets work with ipv4 but since they are really ipv6 sockets they are listed as tcp6 in netstat.